finos/tracdap/tracdap-api/packages/web/README.md

             return tracdap.metadata.SearchParameters.create(exampleSearchParams);
         }

-To learn how to build applications on TRAC d.a.p., check out the [application development section](https://tracdap.readthedocs.io/en/stable/app_dev) in our online documentation.
+To learn how to build applications on TRAC D.A.P. check out the [application development section](https://tracdap.readthedocs.io/en/stable/app_dev) in our online documentation.
 It may also be helpful to look at the documentation of [protobuf.js](https://www.npmjs.com/package/protobufjs),